osirisgothra/es64/README.md

 ## Licensing
-Creative Commons Attribution-Share Alike 4.0 International License (note that licensing only applies to <a href="mailto:osirisgothra@hotmail.com>my</a> work, not others.
+Creative Commons Attribution-Share Alike 4.0 International License (note that licensing only applies to [my](mailto:osirisgothra@hotmail.com "Click here to e-mail the author who will check their mail possibly in the netherworld") work, not others.
 Those works, fall under their own licenses.